emeraldinspirations/install/README.md

 3. Once completed, reboot computer once and (vertually) seemlessly transition to using new OS

+## My email setup

+Whenever I install an operating system, I create a new RSA keypair with an email address based on the following scheme:

+`[Handle]+[Computer ID]+[Operating System Version]@gmail.com`

+Handle
+: My primary handle has been `emeraldinspirations`.
+I use it on all the social media / web services I use.
+This provides a persistant "brand" accross services.

+Computer ID
+: This is some abbreviated form of make/model and the last 4 digits of the serial number of the device.
+At the time of writing, my primary machine is an Asus Republic of Gamers Laptop with a serial number ending in 839h `asusrog839h`

+Operating System Version
+: I primarilly use Ubuntu, and they version using a simple 4 digit YYMM numbering scheme.
+At the writing of this, I am installing Ubuntu version 19.04 which I abbreviate `u1904`

+Putting it all together comes up with:
+`emeraldinspirations+asusrog839h+u1904@gmail.com`

+## Why I use different emails for each device / os

+In a word: metadata.
+If I was looking at a log, and what I was looking for I knew I did on a specific device (ex: my cell phone), then I have an easy way to filter out the entry I want.
+Also, since I copy my dotfiles across various versions and devices, I sometimes need to keep different versions on different installs.
+Each revison to the dotfiles is automatically tied to the relevant device / operating system / version.

+It also helps with security.
+If a device of mine is lost or stolen, even though the keys are locked by my password, the security of the RSA key has been compromised.
+I can easily go to each of my services and deactivate the compromised keys.
+I can also deactivate keys for devices I retire, or OSes that I delete, without fear of blocking a working install.

 ## Why clean install vs upgrade

 ## Why BTRFS